Think Positive: 11 Ways to Boost Positive Thinking

 We have this bad habit of continually downplaying our successes and not fully appreciating our wins.
 For example, we may say, “Anyone could memorize positive words,” or “I didn’t increase my happiness as much I wanted to.”
 But this fails to recognize the effort that you put in—effort that not everyone would put in.
 These phrases minimize your small successes instead of celebrating them.

 I struggle with this one a lot.
 People will praise me for building my own business - a business that helps people increase their happiness and well-being.
 But I’ll say, “Anyone could do it.
 I just got lucky.”
-This kind of thinking downplays all the small effort I put in to make my business successful.
+This kind of thinking downplays all the small efforts I put in to make my business successful.
 Anyone could do it… but they didn’t....
 I did.

 The same is true for you.
 Even reading this article all the way to this point means you are putting effort in to improve your ability to think positive.
 Give yourself some credit for that!
 As you pursue positive thinking, happiness, or well-being—whatever your goal is—take note of your wins.
 For every small win, celebrate a little bit.